Distortion Minimizing Classified Land Taxation

 Montana State University - Bozeman - Department of Agricultural Economics and Economics

-While there is a rich literature on both the spatial impact of taxation and the efficient composition of differential classified taxes, there is a paucity of research on role of spatial land competition in the choice of these taxes.
-This paper analyzes the efficient choice of a classified land tax under differing levels and types of spatial competition through the use of both mono and duocentric city models.
-A key result of this analysis indicates that under the assumption of complete spatial competition (inelastic land supply), taxing all types of land at the same rate will minimize distortions.
-However, in the absence of direct competition between land use types (elastic land supply), efficient classified tax differentials are sensitive to city structure, the relative size of the tax bases and the slopes of the bid rent functions at the land use boundaries.
+While there is a rich literature on both the spatial impact of taxation and the optimal composition of differential classified taxes, there is a paucity of research on the role of spatial land competition in the choice of these taxes.
+This paper analyzes the distortion minimizing choice of a classified land tax under differing types of spatial competition through the use of open or closed monocentric city models with absentee landowners or pubic landownership.
+A key result of this analysis is that optimal classified land taxes may be distortionary with public landownership; taxes result in changes in population, resident utility, and land usage.
+Comparing an open and closed city with absentee landowners, differential tax rates are set in a closed city, but it is never optimal to have differential tax rates in an open city.

 Keywords: Efficient Taxation, Spatial Competition, Local Public Finance, Land Tax